 ", like a multihull

 is more or less, there is no need to squeeze into a tight marina.
-You just anchor in wonderful bays and enjoy the quite nights outside the packed harbor towns.
-If you still have to go ashore or to town, catamarans usually have a robust tender, which can be easily floated from the davits.
+You just anchor in wonderful bays and enjoy the quite nights outside the packed harbour towns.
+If you still have to go ashore or to town, catamarans usually have a robust tender, which are easily floated from the davits.

-To get some inspiration, just watch this amazing video about some couples enjoying a catamaran rental
+To get some inspiration, just watch this amazing video about some couples enjoying a catamaran hire

-during summer 2018.
-For this sailing holidays the bareboat yacht was chartered with our partner company Kavas Yachting
+in Ionian Islands during summer 2018.
+For these sailing holidays the bareboat yacht was chartered with our partner company Kavas Yachting

 from their base in Lefkas